EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 The World Health Organization flag flies above its headquarters in Geneva.

-World Health Organization Director General Dr Tedros Adhanom Ghebreyesus announced his new team of 36 directors at headquarters on Tuesday, according to internal staff messages shared exclusively with Health Policy Watch.
+World Health Organization Director General Dr Tedros Adhanom Ghebreyesus announced his new team of 36 directors at headquarters on Tuesday, according to an internal message to WHO staff, seen by Health Policy Watch.

-Nine of the appointments, including key positions heading the Departments of Noncommunicable Diseases and Mental Health, and the newly combined Department of Climate, Environment, Health; One Health; Urban Health; and Migration, are “acting” with permanent appointees to be named at some point in the future.
+Nine of the appointments, including key positions heading the Departments of Noncommunicable Diseases and Mental Health, and the newly-combined Department of Environment, Urban Health, Climate, Migration, and One Health, are “acting” with permanent appointees to be named at some point in the future, according to the message.

 The appointment of the directors completes the latest phase of WHO’s reorganisation following budget crisis triggered by the withdrawal of the United States, WHO’s biggest donor, in January 2025, and its abrogation of dues payments, even for the 2024 year.

-The budget agreed in the wake of the US exit slashes WHO’s projected budget by over 20%, yet it remains $1.65 billion underfunded.
-It included a 20% increase in membership fees for countries, handing a lifeline to the WHO’s operations, which were reeling from $165 million of efficiency cuts due this year, and a reduction of staff costs by 25%.
+In the wake of the US exit, WHO member states slashed WHO’s projected 2026-27 base budget by over 20%, yet it remains about $1.65 billion underfunded.
+In May, World Health Assembly members also agreed to a 20% increase in assessed fees for member states, handing a lifeline to WHO’s operations.
+Still, WHO is faced with a need to reduce overall staff costs by 20-25%

 The sweeping leadership cuts at WHO follow months of upheaval across UN agencies as organizations from UNHCR to OCHA that cut similar shares of staff to adapt to the first US withdrawal from their operations since the UN’s founding in 1945 – a loss of billions of critical dollars across Geneva.